Watch video on: Odysee, Youtube

 it is quite common to put arrows on another layer: “I mapped the Vim navigation keys to the arrow keys“

-with smaller keyboards like the Kyria you would map the number keys to the home row
+with smaller keyboards like the Kyria you would map the number keys to the home row; others want to put modifiers here, i.e.: homerow mods

 why place mouse movements on a layer?